html5cat/car2go-viz/README.md

 No brainier, max profit!
 Even more specifically - max profit every next day.

 Quick look into the problem gives a straight tech goal:

-"minimization of average park time for entire fleet for every next day".
+"Minimization of average park time for entire fleet for every next day".

-Car2Go: What can we propose.
+Car2Go: What do we propose.
 ====================

-Build an app that will provide users the following info:
+Answer for users is straightforward: They may love an app that will visualize whatever is mentioned in the list in the beginning.

+Owner may want, for example, to see how locations are ranked against car demand, and how this demand is changing throughout the day.

+Also we believe in intelligent billing policy that will help to motivate moving cars to the locations with highest demand.

 In order to achieve this goal the following tasks needs to be solved:
 1) Rank locations against car demand
-2) Motivate users returning cars to the locations with highest demand through an intelligent billing policy.
+2)  .